cleyfe/chaincare/CONTRIBUTING.md

 ## License

-By contributing to ChainCare, you agree that your contributions will be licensed under its MIT License.
+By contributing to ChainCare, you agree that your contributions will be licensed under the GNU Affero General Public License v3.0.